 Why not just look at the average percentage of need met for freshman when searching for affordable public universities?
 Because this information is reported through the Common Data Set and isn’t readily available from all schools.
 Furthermore, the definition allows colleges to include subsidized loans as part of meeting need.

 Another problem with the definition is that it is essentially based on taking the total amount of financial aid provided and divided by the total amount of calculated need for all students.
 The amount of need is going to vary according to a school’s total cost of attendance.

 Of the 13 schools with the lowest average net price for those in the lowest income category, the average percentage of need met ranged from 60% to 82%.
 If you look at all eight public 50-50 colleges that met 60% of need (if the information is available), you’ll see the average net price ranged from $10,569 to $20,186.
 For families in the lowest income is was $9,571 to $17,107.

 How About Merit Aid?

 For families looking for merit aid, they should consider the percentage of freshman receiving institutional aid.
 Institutional aid includes both need-based and merit-based aid.
 However, it is still a very useful indicator since the higher the percentage, the less likely only students with need are receiving institutional aid.

 This doesn’t mean that those will lower percentages aren’t offering merit aid.
-For example, only 46% of freshman at University of Maryland-Baltimore County are receiving institutional aid.
-However, if you look at the Common Data Set, you’ll see that 21% of freshman without need receive merit awards.
-This may be part of the reason why the average net price for the lowest income category is over $10,000 and only 21% of freshman are receiving Pell Grants.
+For example, only 39% of freshman at the College of Charleston are receiving institutional aid.
+However, if you look at the Common Data Set, you’ll see that 53% of freshman without need receive merit awards.
+This may be part of the reason why the average net price for the lowest income category is almost $14,000 and only 24% of freshman are receiving Pell Grants.